susmitpy/talks/firestore_rules.md

 - Authorization: What can you do ?

-- In google meet during a lecture, as a student you can join if you are authenticated, but you are not authorized to mute the teacher
+- You are authenticated to join devfest, but not authorized to just take swag and leave

 <style>
     p {
         line-height: 1.10em;
     }
     li {
-        font-size: 2em;
+        font-size: 2.5em;
     }
 </style>